romankuchin/ica0002-2023/exam/README.md

 4. No IP addresses should be used in configurations, except Bind and Keepalived configuration and `/etc/resolv.conf`.
 Should you address local machine, use `localhost` -- not `127.0.0.1`!
+5. Your microphone and screen sharing should work in Discord calls

 Presenting your solution